 In fact, thick and filling, it's really more of a stew than a soup.
 The bread absorbs much of the liquid.

 How to Make Panade

-Although it looks a bit involved, the soup is fairly easy to make.
+Although it looks a bit involved, this bread soup is fairly easy to make.
 Much of the prep can be done while you are toasting the bread cubes.
-You brown onions and mushrooms, and layer them a couple of times in a Dutch oven with chopped fresh chard and the toasted bread croutons.
+You brown onions and mushrooms, and layer them a couple of times in a Dutch oven with chopped fresh chard and toasted bread croutons.

-Bread Soup (Panade) with Onions, Chard, and Mushrooms Recipe
+Bread Soup (Panade) with Onions, Chard, and Mushrooms

 This soup really shines with homemade stock, especially homemade vegetable stock.
 I do not recommend using boxed or canned veggie stock for this recipe.

 12 to 14 ounces day-old rustic bread, cut into 1-inch cubes

 1 tablespoon butter

 2 cups onions, thinly sliced (sliced vertically, from tip to root)